Campus visit planning

 03

-If the family energy is limited, protect the visit first and treat the city as a supporting layer.
+If the family energy is limited, protect the visit first and treat the city as the supporting part of the trip.

 Best districts for this question